-5.5 Cluster-based Model Checking
+6.5 Cluster-Based Model Checking

-A model checking run makes a set of configuration choices: the number of files and directories to allow, what operations can fail, whether crashes happen during recovery, etc. Exploring different values is expensive, but not doing so can miss bugs.
+A model checking run makes a set of configuration choices: the number of files and directories to allow, what operations can fail, whether crashes happen during recovery, and so on.
+Exploring different values is expensive, but not doing so can miss bugs.
 Fortunately, exploration is easily parallelizable.
 We wrote a script that given a set of configuration settings and remote machines, generates all configurations and remotely executes them.

-5.6 Summary
+6.6 Summary

-Table 1 shows that FiSC was able to check more than 10k states and more than 35k transitions for ext3 within 650 seconds.
+Table I shows that FiSC was able to check more than 10k states and more than 35k transitions for ext3 within 650 seconds.
 The expanded states are those for which all their possible transitions are explored.
 The data in this section was computed using a Pentium 4 3.2GHz machine with 2GB memory.